Ankit-4-code/Music_Genre_Classification/README.md

 This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
 The workflow involves:

 1. **Pushing to the Repository:** Any push to the main branch triggers the CI/CD pipeline.
 2. **Building Docker Images:** The workflow builds Docker images for the application and pushes them to AWS ECR.
 It creates 3 separate ECR repos and images.
 The repos and images should have the same name_space.
+Don't forget to create 3 distinct repos in ECR before starting the workflow or else it will throw an error.
 3. **Deployment to AWS EC2:** After pushing the images to ECR, the workflow pulls the images from ECR in EC2 and deploys them on AWS EC2 using `docker-compose`.

 For more details, refer to the `.github/workflows/deploy.yml` file in the repository.